 Clearstream Banking AG (CBF) is a stock corporation incorporated in Germany.
-The German Stock Corporation Act (Aktiengesetz - AktG) requires such a company to set up an Executive Board and a Supervisory Board, §§ 76 et seq.
-AktG.
+The German Stock Corporation Act (AktG) requires such a company to set up an Executive Board (§§ 76 et seq.
+AktG) and a Supervisory Board (§§ 95-116 AktG).

-Clearstream maintains a comprehensive suitability policy.
+Clearstream Banking AG maintains a comprehensive suitability policy.
 The objective of this policy is to ensure that members of the Executive Board, members of the Supervisory Board and key function holders of CBF are suitable in terms of reputation, experience and governance criteria, as stipulated in the "EBA Guidelines on the assessment of the suitability of members of the management body and key function holders' (EBA/GL/2012/06) and BaFin guidance notice BA 53-FR 1903-2012/0003 as amended.
 CBF follows a stringent recruitment policy for the selection of members of the Supervisory Board and Executive Board as described below.